-3.1) A bowler shall be limited to one fast short pitched delivery per over, which is defined as one that passes or would have passed over shoulder height of the batsman standing upright at the popping crease.
+3.1) A bowler shall be limited to one fast short pitched delivery per over, which is defined as one that passes or would have passed over shoulder height of the batsman standing upright at the

+- popping crease.
 This ruling shall apply even though the striker may have made contact with the ball with their bat, person or equipment.
 The Umpire at the bowler's end will make it clear to both bowler and batsmen at the wicket when such a delivery is bowled.
-It is unfair if this limit is exceeded in the same over and the Umpire shall call and signal No Ball on each such occasion.

-3.2) In addition to Law 42.6(b), any speed delivery which does not pitch and passes or would have passed over waist height of the striker standing upright at the popping crease, although may not threaten physical injury, will be called and signalled as a No Ball.

-As per Law 42.6b, in addition to a No Ball call, a full pitched delivery shall be deemed dangerous and unfair when it is:

-a) other than slow paced, above waist height, or

-b) at any speed, above shoulder height.

-In such instance the Umpire at the bowler's end will apply Law 42.7 or 42.8 as appropriate.

-3.3) The delivery following any kind of No Ball shall be signalled as a "Free Hit" for whichever batsman is facing it.
-If the delivery for the Free Hit is not a legitimate delivery (any kind of No Ball or a Wide Ball) then the next delivery will also become a Free Hit for whichever batsman is facing it.

-3.4) The Umpire will signal a Free Hit (after the normal No Ball signal) by announcing "Free Hit" and then extending one arm straight upwards and moving it in a small circular motion.

-3.5) The Free Hit delivery counts as a regular ball in the over - unless it in turn is a Wide Ball or any form of No Ball.

-3.6) For any Free Hit, the striker can only be dismissed under the circumstances that apply for a No Ball, even if the delivery for a Free Hit is called a Wide Ball.

-3.7) Field changes are NOT permitted for the Free Hit delivery, except to cater for a change of striker, or if the No Ball was a result of a fielding restriction breach, in which case the field may change to correct the breach.
+It is unfair if this limit is exceeded in the same over and the Umpire shall call and signal No Ball on each such occasion. - 3.2) In accordance with Law 41.7 (2019) any delivery which passes or would have passed, without pitching, above waist height of the striker standing upright at the popping crease, will be called and signaled as a No Ball.
+The umpires will be required to decide if such a delivery was dangerous, and therefore whether to caution the bowler (first and final warning).
+For clarification, waist height is the top of the trousers conventionally worn. - 3.3) The delivery following any kind of No Ball shall be signaled as a "Free Hit" for whichever batsman is facing it.
+If the delivery for the Free Hit is not a legitimate delivery (any kind of No Ball or a Wide Ball) then the next delivery will also become a Free Hit for whichever batsman is facing it. - 3.4) The Umpire will signal a Free Hit (after the normal No Ball signal) by announcing "Free Hit" and then extending one arm straight upwards and moving it in a small circular motion. - 3.5) The Free Hit delivery counts as a regular ball in the over unless it in turn is a Wide Ball or any form of No Ball. - 3.6) For any Free Hit, the striker can only be dismissed under the circumstances that apply for a No Ball, even if the delivery for a Free Hit is called a Wide Ball. - 3.7) Field changes are NOT permitted for the Free Hit delivery, except to cater for a change of striker, or if the No Ball was a result of a fielding restriction breach, in which case the field may change to correct the breach.